prateekagr21/Predicting-Sales-of-Video-Games/README.md

 - Plotted the prediction.
 - `Prediction plot gave a Normal Distribution curve.`
 - Plotted the Best fit line for the model...
-- Calculated Mean Absolute error and Root Mean Squared Error!
+- Calculated Mean Absolute error and Root Mean Squared Error!!!

 ## _Random Forest Regressor_